 Individuals must also have a high school diploma, GED certification, been honorably discharged from the military or still be in school.
 Recipients cannot have a criminal record.

 It does not provide “legal status.”

 Nearly 800,000 undocumented youth are under the program's umbrella.

 Thousands of people could lose their jobs should Trump decide to phase out the DACA program, according to a recent study by the left-leaning think tank, the Center for American Progress.

 "As leaders of communities across the country – individuals and institutions that have seen these young people grow up in our communities – we recognize how they have enriched and strengthened our cities, states, schools, businesses, congregations and families."

 Nearly 2,000 leaders have signed a letter asking Trump to protect the Dreamers, including eight governors.

 “As leaders of communities across the country – individuals and institutions that have seen these young people grow up in our communities – we recognize how they have enriched and strengthened our cities, states, schools, businesses, congregations and families,” the letter said.

 During the presidential campaign, Trump referred to DACA as “illegal amnesty.”
 However, he seemingly signaled that he had softened his stance on the program in April when he told the Associated Press that DACA recipients could “rest easy.”

-Yet the administration announced its plan to dismantle the program last week.
+Yet the administration announced its plan to dismantle the program in September.